olgarozhdestvina/Fundamentals-of-Data-Analysis-Project/README.md

 <br>

 This repository contains two models, Simple Linear Regression and Polynomial Regression, that make predictions of wind turbine power from given wind speed using the data set powerproduction as a basis.
-There are two implementation of each model using NumPy and SciPy libraries.
+There are two implementations of each model using NumPy and SciPy libraries.

 *Submitted by:* Olga Rozhdestvina (Student No: G00387844)